Bossy R

 Blends

 Two (or more) consonants may blend together with each sound heard in the blend.
+Blends can be found at the beginning or end of words.

 WATCH videos and PLAY online games at the Consonant Blends tutorial at Wakelet.